-■ Emergency Locking Retractor (ELR) function
+Emergency Locking Retractor (ELR)

+The driver's seatbelt has an Emergency Locking Retractor (ELR).
 The emergency locking retractor allows normal body movement but the retractor locks automatically during a sudden stop, impact or if you pull the belt very quickly out of the retractor.

-■ Automatic Locking Retractor (ALR) function
+Automatic/Emergency Locking Retractor (A/ELR)